GopalVerma1303/image-descriptor-poc/README.md

-# Image Classifier Web Application
+# Image Description Web Application

 This web application allows users to upload an image and receive a text description of its content using a pre-trained image classification model from Hugging Face.